msabhimanue02/javascript-practice-/README.md

 A simple program that outputs 'Hello, World!' to demonstrate the basics of JavaScript syntax,as shown in pgm1.js.
 # 2. Arithmetic Operations
 A simple program that outputs the basic arithmetic operations,as shown in pgm2.js.
-# 3.Variables
+# 3. Variables
-A simple program that outputs the variables,as shown in pgm2.js.
+A simple program that outputs the variables,as shown in pgm3.js.
+# 4. String Manipulation
+A simple program that manipulats the strings,as shown in pgm4.js.
+# 5. Conditional Statements
+A simple program using conditional statements,as shown in pgm5.js.